-Computer failures can happen without warning.
+Device failures can happen without warning.
 It is wise to back up any and all important files periodically.
-The notebook computers have resources available for file backups such as a CD burner and USB ports for external storage devices.
+The mobile devices have resources available for file backups such as a CD burner and USB ports for external storage devices.

 Software updates are normally available at the beginning of the fall semester.
-If the notebook computer issued to you is a year old, it is recommended that you stop by the HelpDesk at the start of the semester, and pick up a new image software CD.
+If the mobile device issued to you is a year old, it is recommended that you stop by the HelpDesk at the start of the semester, and pick up a new image software CD.
 The HelpDesk will have information for installing the new image.
-Back-up your files and folders before re-imaging the computer.
+Back-up your files and folders before re-imaging the mobile device.